yiSong408/CV/README.md

-# CV
+# My CV
-Welcome, Here is my CV including my entire education and what I have concentrated to learn and practice.
-Programming is the funnest thing I found in my life ~
+Welcome to my repository and watch my CV.
+Here has included my entire education route, and what I have done and concentrated to learn and practice.
+To be honest, programming is the funnest thing I found in my life ~